Nankai 10000 series

-The Nankai 10000 series (南海10000系) is an electric multiple unit (EMU) commuter train type operated by the private railway operator Nankai Electric Railway in Japan in Japan on Southern Premium limited express services between Namba and Wakayamashi since 1985.
+The Nankai 10000 series (南海10000系) is an electric multiple unit (EMU) commuter train type operated by the private railway operator Nankai Electric Railway in Japan on Southern Premium limited express services between Namba and Wakayamashi since 1985.

 Overview

 As of 2014, the fleet consists of five four-car sets (10004, 10007 to 10010).

 Formations

 The four-car sets are formed as follows, with two motored ("M") cars and two non-powered intermediate trailer ("T") cars.

 Interior

 Passenger accommodation consists of transverse seating.

 History

 The 10000 series was originally delivered between 1985 and 1987 in 10 two-car formations.
 In 1992, the series was reformatted into seven four-car trainsets.
 This was done by manufacturing eight trailing cars for four sets and rebuilding the ends of three two-car sets to form the other three four-car sets.

-At one point, the gear ratio in the bogeys were decreased for possible operation at 120 km/h.
+At one point, the gear ratio in the bogies was decreased for possible operation at 120 km/h.

 In January 2011, it was announced that the 10000 series trainsets will undergo replacement by incoming 12000 series sets.

 The first set to be scrapped was 10006 on 25 December 2012.
 Set 10005 followed suit and underwent scrapping on 7 May 2013.
 The front end of car 10905 is preserved at the Wakuwaku Train Land railway theme park.